aosterhage/advent-of-code-go/2015/01/README.md

     ()()) causes him to enter the basement at character position 5.

 What is the position of the character that causes Santa to first enter the basement?

+### My Perspective

+This part lends itself very well to our proposed second implementation from part one.
+Iterate over the string and keep a running floor count.
+Once it goes negative return that position.